-- (a) a reconciliation showing - (i) the carrying amount at the beginning and end of the period; - (ii) additions during the period, including adjustments that result from changes in measuring the discounted amount; - (iii) amounts charged against the provision during the period; and - (iv) unused amounts reversed during the period. - (b) a brief description of the nature of the obligation and the expected amount and timing of any resulting payments. - (c) an indication of the uncertainties about the amount or timing of those outflows. - (d) the amount of any expected reimbursement, stating the amount of any asset that has been recognized for that expected reimbursement.
+- (a) a reconciliation showing - (i) the carrying amount at the beginning and end of the period; - (ii) additions during the period, including adjustments that result from changes in measuring the discounted amount; - (b) a brief description of the nature of the obligation and the expected amount and timing of any resulting payments. - (c) an indication of the uncertainties about the amount or timing of those outflows. - (d) the amount of any expected reimbursement, stating the amount of any asset that has been recognized for that expected reimbursement.